 What expenses are allowable for my employees?

-The most common expense that your employees will claim is for mileage.
+The most common business expense management that you will come across is for mileage.
 For full details on travel expenses and what your employees can and cannot claim, see our article on travel expenses.

 Certain industries will require employees to have specific clothes and tools to do their job.
 Employers should provide these as standard, including the maintenance, cleaning, and repair of such items.